diarodgz/moving-objects/README.md

 ## Notes:

-This project was created by Claudia Rodríguez for the ESO Paranal Summer Internship under the supervision of Michaël Marsset.
+* This project was created by Claudia Rodríguez for the ESO Paranal Summer Internship under the supervision of Michaël Marsset.
+* The name is a work in progress.